 What Is The Best Yarn For Beginner Knitters?

 The yarn you choose to practice with doesn’t have to be a luxurious expensive yarn, but that is entirely up to you!

-I would go to your local yarn store and take a look around, you will find so much choice and probably fall in love with ALL the yarn.
+I would go to your local yarn shop and take a look around, you will find so many choices and probably fall in love with ALL the yarn.

 Choose something you like and that you could see yourself wearing as a scarf or a hat.

 For beginners, I would recommend starting to learn with a thicker yarn, as it is much easier to see what you are doing.

 You could use any yarn weight from worsted weight to a more heavy, chunky yarn.

 You will be able to see any mistakes clearly and it knits up fast!